 The leftover pizza slices are layered one on top of the other on a plate.
 In between each slice is a paper towel or parchment paper.
 So it goes, pizza.
 Paper towel or parchment paper.
 Then pizza again.

-When you are done with all the pizza slices, wrap them firmly with a plastic wrap and place them in your refrigerator.
+When you are done with all the pizza slices, wrap them firmly with plastic wrap and place them in your refrigerator.

 According to the United States Food and Drug Administration (FDA) you can store pizza for 2 to 3 days.
 Anything beyond this is considered unsafe.